Luke8472NN/Cannabis-Brownie-Kinetics/README.md

 # Cannabis-Brownie-Kinetics
-Mathematica was used to model and optimize cannabinoid concentrations in a series CSTR and PFR for continuous brownie production
+Used Mathematica to model and optimize cannabinoid concentrations in a series CSTR and PFR for continuous brownie production

+Copied from my old profile, https://github.com/Luke8472